 I found a course in Errol, Perth, run by the knowledgeable and intuitive Liz Eddy.
-This course will enable me to become a fully qualified practitioner after two and a half years, which is one of my current professional goals.
+This course will enable me to become a fully qualified practitioner after three years, which is one of my current professional goals.
 The diploma is gained through weekends spread out over the duration of the course, spent in Perth and visiting surrounding yards.
 This made it very achievable for the likes of me, needing to continue on with full time work as they study.

-After enrolling in September 2017 – and now nearing the end of my first level – it’s been a huge eye-opener and I’ve loved every minute of it so far.
+After enrolling in September 2017 – and now nearing the end of my final year – it’s been a huge eye-opener and I’ve loved every minute of it.